madhephaestus/WiiChuck/README.md

 # WiiChuck
 An Arduino library for talking to every extension controller made for the Wii including the Nunchuk and Classic Controller over I²C.

+## Supported Controllers:

+* Nunchuk
+* Classic Controller
+* Guitar Hero Guitar
+* Guitar Hero Drums
+* DJ Hero
+* Drawesome Tablet
+* Taiko Drums

 # Mapping

+All controllers have been mapped across a single readable array so that code written for one Wii accessort can be made generic for all of Wii accessory devices.
+The values that come from the controller are scaled to a 0-255 range for all analog and for all digital values.
+Each value is stored in a single byte in the 'values[]' array, a public member of the accessory class.

 Initialize the controller first: